Bug report #18487

 There's really not enough info here for any meaningful debugging...
 I'd suggest trying with no plugins, testing on a different machine, remove layers one by one, etc and see if you can narrow down what causes the issue.
 It's not a common issue.

-#2 Updated by Simon McGowan about 2 years ago
+#2 Updated by Simon McGowan over 3 years ago

 That's fine.
 I've made you aware that somewhere between 2.16.3 and 2.18.9 there is a problem.
 It works as expected in 2.16.3 so I will use that version for my work, unfortunately I haven't got time to trial and error every layer I have.